marcosoikawa/Labs/aks-multicluster-basic/README.md

-# Configure Azure Kubernetes Service (AKS) in multi cluster envoronment, with basic netowrking
+# Configure Azure Kubernetes Service (AKS) in multi cluster envoronment, with basic networking

 This article shows you how to set up for demo proposes a environment with many scenarios for AKS, with basic networking (working with public ip, not recomended for production environments)